MelkoCollective/CDL_2020/Project_4_Ising_Annealer/Business_Application.md

 ## Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved

->Crew schedule planning is a periodic human resource ritual all airlines participate in to ensure their flights are assigned qualified and adequately rested pilots capable of safely operating the aircraft.
+>Crew schedule planning is a periodic human resource ritual all airlines participate in; to ensure their flights are assigned qualified and adequately rested pilots capable of safely operating the aircraft.

 >Airlines generate flight schedules twice a year, one per season with transitions at daylight savings time to accommodate for seasonal demand and market adjustments.